shaovoon/video_encoder_for_ogl_dx/README.md

 * int numWorkerThreads: 0 leaves to default
 * int qualityVsSpeed: [0:100] 0 for speed, 100 for quality
 * RateControlMode mode: 3 modes to choose from UnconstrainedVBR, Quality, CBR (VBR is variable bitrate and CBR is constant bitrate)
 * int quality: Only valid when mode is Quality.
-[0:100] 0 for smaller file size and less quality, 100 for bigger file size and high quality
+[0:100] 0 for smaller file size and lower quality, 100 for bigger file size and higher quality

 ## Reference Book